jbcodeforce/kafka-studies/docs/mirrormaker.md

 python SendProductToKafka.py
 ```

-* Define a souce cluster properties file with truststore and bootstrap servers.
+* Define a source cluster properties file with truststore and bootstrap servers.
 This file is used for the different Kafka tools like kafka-topics.sh or console producer and consumer.

 ```properties
 bootstrap.servers=....